jessfraz/blog/content/post/secret-design-docs-multi-tenant-orchestrator.md

 date = "2019-02-12T08:09:26-07:00"
-title = "Secret Design Docs: Multi-Tenant Orchestrator" author = "Jessica Frazelle" description = "A design doc from my personal archive detailing a general case muti-tenant container orchestrator."
+title = "Secret Design Docs: Multi-Tenant Orchestrator" author = "Jessica Frazelle" description = "A design doc from my personal archive detailing a general case multi-tenant container orchestrator."
 +++

 I thought it would be fun to start a blog post series containing design docs from my personal archive that never saw the light of day.
 This will be the first of the series.
 It contains what I thought about in detail for a general multi-tenant secured container orchestrator.
 The use case would be for running third party code securely isolated from each other.
 If you would like to see this in google doc form it also lives [here](https://docs.google.com/document/d/1qDcDuahakVWSQaJR5tixpNTUFbHIF0DNxFKfI_gwF0I).